maxsdw/vRap-js/README.md

 This will generate a namespace for the new application, to retrieve it use this:

         vRap.Apps.<app name>;

+Optionally you can define a locale object inside the application instance if you are planning to provide multiple languages inside your application:

+        vRap.Apps.<app name>.localeObj = {
+                demo_widget: {
+                        title: 'Demo Widget'
+                }
+        };

 ### Define a new class